-All port values are sent to the set and the set chooses the protocol to register to SBC in the order TLS, TCP, UDP.
+• For 1100/1200 Series Phones: All port values are sent to the set and the phone chooses the protocol to register to SBC in the order TLS, TCP, UDP.

-• For E129 Phones:

-The IP Office sends the ASBCE TLS port if configured, otherwise the ASBCE TLS if configured, else the ASBCE UDP port.

-• For H175 Phones:

-The IP Office chooses the SBC TLS/TCP port if TLS/TCP is configured in LAN1/LAN2, with TLS given the precedence over TCP.
+- For E129 Phones: The IP Office sends the ASBCE TLS port if configured, otherwise the ASBCE TLS if configured, else the ASBCE UDP port. - For H175 Phones: The IP Office chooses the SBC TLS/TCP port if TLS/TCP is configured in LAN1/LAN2, with TLS given the precedence over TCP.